 8x2 + 4x – 1 = 0

 Aw, we just wrecked their diet.
 We didn't think a single fudge brownie was going to ruin their figure like that.
-Anyway, from this point everything proceeds as for a quadratic equation.
-Activate the quadratic formula, and
+Anyway, from this point everything works like a quadratic equation.
+Activate the quadratic formula.

 Remember, though, that our original equation had fractions.
 When looking for solutions, we want to be sure to avoid division by zero.
 So, we need to make sure that x = -1 and aren't included in our set of solutions.
-Neither of our answers are one of the forbidden solutions, so we are okay.
+Neither of our answers is one of the forbidden solutions, so we're okay.
 Now we double-check our answers.